 \section{Background material and definitions}

 The purpose of this Section is to provide the background material we use in this paper.
-We often pass to sub-sequences; unless otherwise stated, we will without further comment use the same notation for the sub-sequence as for the original sequence.
+We often pass to subsequences; unless otherwise stated, we will without further comment use the same notation for the subsequence as for the original sequence.